sleeptoken/zettelkasten/Remote Thought/Security Operations Center.md

 **Security incident**
 A violation or imminent threat of violation of organisational cybersecurity policies, intrusion on a network system, DoS, keylogger

-**Incident Response lifecycle**
+##### Incident Response lifecycle
 Prepration -> detection and analysis -> containment, eradication, and recovery -> post incident activity
 #### Frameworks

 Based on existing standards, guidelines, and practices for organizations to better manage and reduce their organizational cybersecurity risk.
-It also encourages comms between internal and external organisation stakeholders regarding cybersecurity
+It also encourages comms between internal and external organization stakeholders regarding cybersecurity
 ##### NIST
-Improved security posture
+For Improved security posture, following are the 3 major parts
+###### Core
-Core - provides a set of desired activities to be used in a cybersecurity implementation program to meet w the needs of any size org.
+provides a set of desired activities to be used in a cybersecurity implementation program to meet w the needs of any size org.
+###### Implementation tree
-Implementation tree - helps org to provide an organisational view for cybersecurity risk mgmt and to discuss their risk appetite , budget and priorities
+helps org to provide an organizational view for cybersecurity risk mgmt and to discuss their risk appetite , budget and priorities
+###### Profiles
-Profiles - provides organization a way to strengthen their existing processes or implement new processes.
-The profiles allow a powerful comms within the organisation
+provides organization a way to strengthen their existing processes or implement new processes.
+The profiles allow a powerful comms within the organization

-Plan - each incident response plan has a mission statement, strategies and goals an organisational approach to incident response
+**Plan** - each incident response plan has a mission statement, strategies and goals an organizational approach to incident response

-Review - review each incident with post incident activity so that the organisation is prepared for future attacks
+**Review** - review each incident with post incident activity so that the organization is prepared for future attacks
 ##### FedRAMP (Federal risk and Authorization management program)

 Features-
-Effective cloud sec
+###### Effective cloud sec
 Provides a framework for creating and managing repeatable processes for an effective cloud security for the government

 Marketplace
-Haa established a mrktplace for cloud services due collaboration across government agencies by use case tactical solutions
+Has established a mrktplace for cloud services due collaboration across government agencies by use case tactical solutions

-Sec baselines
+Security baselines
 High w a set of 421 controls
 Moderate w a set of 325 controls
 Low w a set of 125 controls